Comes with Perks - 7

 =^_^=

 During the next week, I got a call from Bridgette, the LGBT consortium was having a meeting; I resisted but then agreed to go.
-Bridgette says, “I’ve been approached by family and friends that suggest you should have a hormone blocker to give you time and room to think about your transgender identity.
-I’m not here to tell you what to do, but I do want you to know I’d go with you to a doctor’s appointment if that would help.”
+Bridgette says, “I’ve been approached by family and friends who suggest you should have a hormone blocker to give you time and room to think about your transgender identity.
+I’m not here to tell you what to do, but I want you to know I’d go with you to a doctor’s appointment if that would help.”

-Before I would have been greatly agitated if someone said anything like that.
+Before, I would have been greatly agitated if someone said anything like that.
 Today.
 It has me thinking.

 The meeting and social time are breaking up when Raelyn approaches and asks, “What did you think of the meeting and being here?”